iimez/tsvd/README.md

 Once you start tsvd, you'll see a prompt where you can type commands in natural language:

 ```
-Loaded sales.tsv (150 rows, 5 columns)
+→ Loaded spreadsheet (150 rows, 5 columns) — working file: .tsvd-1234567890.tsv

-user › Add a new column called "Total" that sums Price and Tax
+prompt › Add a new column called "Total" that sums Price and Tax
 ```

 `tsvd` will:
-1. Propose the changes and display a colored diff showing what will change
+1. Show the model's thinking (if extended thinking is enabled)
+2. Display used tools and explanation of it's changes
+3. Show a colored diff of the proposed changes
-2. Ask for your confirmation before saving
+4. Ask for your confirmation before applying changes to a working file

 To exit, press Enter on an empty line or press Ctrl+C.

+You will be prompted to save changes to the original file or a new file.

 ### Example Interactions